Gatlinburg & the Great Smoky Mountains National Park

 Day Two - 2 May - Little River Trail, Husky branch falls, Newfound Gap, and Clingman’s dome

-An early wake-up call started the day, followed by a free continental breakfast at the hotel.
-After grabbing my daypack from the room, it was off to the Elkmont Trailhead to hike the Little River Trail.
-The hike followed the trail to Huskey Branch Falls, then continued a little ways up the Cucumber Gap trail—for a total of 5 ½ miles.
+An early wake-up to prepare for the day.
+Breakfast at the Hotel, a free continental breakfast, preceded grabbing daypacks from the room.
+Then it was off to the Elkmont Trailhead to hike the Little River Trail.
+The hike along the trail to Huskey Branch Falls continued a little ways up the Cucumber Gap trail.
+For a total of 5 ½ miles.

-After the hike, exhaustion had set in a bit.
-A drive back to the Sugarlands Visitor Center and Gift Shop was in order, where I picked up a small black bear plush toy, a T-shirt, and a hat.
-Then it was up Newfound Gap Road (Highway 441) to Newfound Gap.
+After the hike, exhaustion set in.
+So, a drive back to the Sugarlands Visitor Center and Gift Shop followed.
+A small black bear plush toy, a T-Shirt, and a Hat made it into my bag at the gift shop.
+Then the drive up Newfound Gap Road (Highway 441) to Newfound Gap began.

 View from Newfound Gap

-At Newfound Gap, the vistas called for many pictures.
-From there, the drive continued up to Clingmans Dome for even more photos.
-Then it was back down Newfound Gap Road to Gatlinburg and the hotel.
-That evening, dinner was at No Way Jose’s Cantina off the Gatlinburg Parkway.
-I had forgotten how much of a pain it is to drive around Gatlinburg.
+At Newfound Gap, many pictures of the vistas were taken.
+From there the drive up to Clingmans Dome brought even more photo opportunities of the vistas there.
+Then the drive back down Newfound Gap Road led to Gatlinburg and back to our hotel.
+After getting back, dinner at No Way Jose’s Cantina off the Gatlinburg Parkway was the plan.
+Driving around Gatlinburg is such a pain, as a reminder quickly came.
 The food at the restaurant was excellent.

 Andrews Bald in the Fog